1234-23/Training/README.md

-TAKING GOOD TRAINING I AM
+TAKING GOOD TRAINING I
+AM
+i will complete it soon